karavana/cogs/README.md

 Then it will take the ‘\NP’ and raise it to S/(S\NP) because of S\NP that is left once we are done with the ‘/NP’.
 The semantics is always the same: λ p.p a0 for some argument a0.

 For the duplicate entries we subsume the generated rules.
-Check the repo cb-updates and go for the lisp file tr-compiler, there you will find the code that does the subsumption as well.
+Check the branch cb-updates and go for the lisp file tr-compiler, there you will find the code that does the subsumption as well.